DingLiao/factorypuzzle/README.md

 ##  What is it?

- 	Paint factory is used for solving the puzzle: Satisfy all customers with limit paint types.
+ 	Paint factory is a API used for solving the paint puzzle: Satisfy all customers with limit paint types.

  	For the details of puzzle, please check file /resource/PaintShop.pdf

 ##  Documentation

-	For the issue, there are pre-fix constrains:
+	For the puzzle, there are pre-fix constrains:
 	* One customer at most prefer one matte paint
 	* One customer can be satisfied by one paint
 	* One paint batch contain unlimit amount of paint